The benefits of using project management software

 For example, most organizations will need:

 And while each of these tools on their own do wonders for a team's communication, collaboration, and productivity, it should come as no surprise that communication tools work better together.
-ClickUp's integrations with top communication solutions support this synthesis.
+The best project management software has integrations with the top communication apps.

 For instance, ClickUp's Slack integration allows you to turn Slack messages into tasks and so much more.
 And ClickUp's Zoom integration lets you launch meetings in tasks and automatically attaches a recording for future reference.